spacemanspiff2007/HABApp/docs/interface_mqtt.rst

     :hide_output:

     # ------------ hide: start ------------
-    from rule_runner import SimpleRuleRunner
-    SimpleRuleRunner().set_up()
+    async def run():
         import HABApp
         from unittest.mock import MagicMock
         HABApp.mqtt.items.mqtt_item.publish = MagicMock()
     # ------------ hide: stop -------------

         from HABApp.mqtt.items import MqttItem
         from HABApp.core.events import ValueChangeEvent

         # Messages with a retain flag will automatically create a corresponding item in HABApp.
         # All other items have to be created manually
         my_mqtt_item = MqttItem.get_create_item('test/topic')

         # easy to publish values
         my_mqtt_item.publish('new_value')

         # comparing the item to get the state works, too
         if my_mqtt_item == 'test':
             pass # do something

+    # ------------ hide: start ------------
+    from rule_runner import SimpleRuleRunner
+    SimpleRuleRunner().run(run())

 MqttItem
 """"""""""""""""""""""""""""""""""""""